YodasMyDad/BlogFodder/ReadMe.md

 While the login/authentication hasn't been hooked up yet, the site is using .Net Identity as the authentication provider, but will only allow login via external providers.
 This was all the password management can be handled by the providers.

 You can add External Authentication providers by Implementing the `IExternalAuthenticationProvider`.
 The site will launch with 3 existing providers already created which are Facebook, Google & Microsoft.
-You can see the code for these providers in `BlogFodder.Core`
+You can see the code for these providers in `BlogFodder.Plugins` project

 #### IPostPlugin